What Homeowners Insurance Doesn’t Cover

 Frequently Asked Questions

 The two most prominent disasters that home insurance doesn’t cover are earthquakes and floods.
-However, you can usually get coverage for both through endorsements or as a separate policy you can buy.
+However, you can usually get coverage for both through riders and endorsements or as a separate policy you can buy.

 An endorsement (or policy rider) is any type of change or add-on to your current policy.
 A common example involves earthquake insurance.
 Though homeowners doesn’t cover earthquakes, you can get a rider and add coverage to your policy that otherwise wouldn’t be there.

-When most people refer to a “standard home insurance policy,” they’re usually talking about policy form HO-3.
-This is because HO-3 provides the most well-rounded amount of coverage.
+When most people refer to a “standard homeowners insurance policy,” they’re usually talking about policy form HO-3.
+This is because it provides the most well-rounded amount of coverage.
 Most notably, it offers protection for all 16 of the perils that could threaten your house, except in cases where your provider omits any of them.

-Home insurance will cover pools, but you must add it to your policy as an “other structure.”
-If you don’t get coverage for your pool before you start using it, you run the risk of being on the hook to pay for liabilities or damages if something bad happens.
+Homeowners covers swimming pools, but you must add it to your policy as an “other structure.”
+If you don’t get additional insurance coverage for your pool before you start using it, you run the risk of being on the hook to pay for liabilities or damages if something bad happens.